option8/BDC-6500/README.md

 I was able to dump the ROMs with a handmade board (see https://github.com/option8/ROMbie) though the dumps seem to be corrupted in places.
 I'm not sure yet if it's the ROMs themselves or the reader.

+*update: The latest dumps from my rebuilt reader are cleaner and more consistent.
+Any weirdness that remains is likely in the ROM itself, and not a result of a bad read.*

 This repo is to document the disassembly of the ROMs and other findings as I get deeper into rehabbing the original BDC-6500.

 ## Disassembly